cturpn/Operating-System-Writeup/operating-system/OS-components/kernel.md

  - Short term or CPU scheduler - ready queue -> CPU via dispatcher

 The long term scheduler determines which processes get admitted to the system for processing.
 It selects processes from the job queue and loads them into memory for execution.
 The main objective of the long term scheduler is to provide a equal amount of I/O bound and CPU bound processes.
 It also controls the level of multiprogramming, ensuring, that the amount of processes being created is the same as the ones leaving.
+This scheduler, just like the job queue is absent in most modern OS's and its tasks are handled by the short term scheduler or the memory management respectively.

 The medium term scheduler is part of swapping and therefore optional.
 Its job is to swap suspended / blocked processes to disk and it is responsible for managing the swapped processes.
-A process gets suspended when it requests a I/O operation, such as write().
+A process gets switched when it requests a I/O operation, such as write().
 This happens because the CPU is way faster than the I/O devices and doesnt wait for said operation.
 Therefore the process is moved to suspended / blocked and CPU executes a different process.
 If your system has enough RAM, this is not necessary, but on systems with low memory it can reduce the memory load and increase performance.

 The short term scheduler(also CPU scheduler) is responsible for actually scheduling CPU time and enforcing kernel process management policies(such as max time slices for processes).
 It selects a process among the "ready for execution" processes and allocates CPU to it.
 Which one of the processes gets CPU time is defined by the scheduling algorithm and process priority.

 The process scheduler has 2 types of scheduling:
  - Non-preemptive
  - Preemptive

+Preemptive scheduling means that processes currently being executed in CPU can be switched out for a different process before finishing its execution.
+When this happens, the preemptively switched process gets put back into the ready queue and waits there.
+This can be caused by priority rules or time sharing policies.

+The non-preemptive scheduling is the opposite.
+With this approach it is not possible to switch a process until it finishes execution.
+While this is simpler to implement, it is also quite easy to abuse by a malicious actor.
+Therefore it is rarely used in modern OS.

-The dispatcher is directly connected to the short term scheduler and does the actual moving of processes decided by the scheduler.
+The dispatcher is directly connected to the short term scheduler and does the actual moving of processes(called context switch) selected by the scheduler.
+It moves the finished or stopped process back to the correct location or queue, saves information from the process that is about to be executed and moves it to CPU
 Example: Short term scheduler selects process X for execution, the dispatcher then acts and moves it into CPU.
 Once the execution ends or the scheduler interrupts the execution for some reason, the dispatcher once again moves the process.

 ### Process Queues
+This list is not exhaustive, it contains the most important ones.

 Job Queue
  - Definition: Contains all processes waiting to be admitted into main memory.
  - Where processes come from: Newly created jobs (user programs, batch jobs, system services).
  - Purpose: Ensures the system doesn’t overload memory — the long-term scheduler pulls processes from this queue.
  - Example: Opening a terminal places the process in the job queue before it is loaded into RAM.
+ - Rare in modern OS, as processes are created dynamically and directly admitted into the ready queue.

 Ready Queue
  - Definition: Holds all processes in main memory that are ready to execute on the CPU.